-Well, it actually wasn’t as bad as I’d anticipated.
-Worst case scenario, I can grab five minutes here or there while the baby is napping and the toddler is playing, and that’s really all I need to tidy up a little, put on a load of laundry or make a basic lunch.
+Well, it actually isn’t as bad as I’d anticipated.
+Worst case scenario, I can grab five minutes here or there while the baby is napping and the toddler is playing.
+And that’s really all I need to tidy up a little, put on a load of laundry or make a basic lunch.

 It’s quite amazing what you can actually achieve in a short space of time, when you set your mind to it.

 It can be exhausting, but it IS doable.